Here’s the Truth About Roast Shades

 Common Medium-Dark Roast Names: Full-City Roast, After Dinner Roast, and Vienna Roast

 Our Medium-Dark Roast: Valhalla Java is a medium-dark three roast blend, originating in the volcanic soils of Indonesia and nutrient-rich soils of Central and South America.

 Dark roast coffees are dark brown to black in color.
 Dark roast coffees have a full, robust flavor and are characterized by drawn-out oil that glosses the surface when the coffee is brewed.
 Dark roasts are roasted at a higher temperature and are ready at the end of the second crack.

 - Dark brown in color, similar to chocolate, sometimes almost black

 - Has a sheen of oil on the bean surface, typically showing in the cup after the coffee is brewed

 - Generally, dark roasts have a bitter and smoky or even burnt taste

 - The amount of caffeine is significantly decreased

-Our Dark Roast: At Death Wish Coffee, we got our claim to fame with our original Dark Roast Coffee.
-By using the strongest combination of beans and the perfect roasting process, we created the World's Strongest Coffee.
+Our Dark Roast: At Death Wish Coffee, we got our claim to fame with our original Dark Roast Coffee by using the strongest combination of beans and the perfect roasting process.
+The result?
+Double the strength of your average cup.

 RELATED: How to Best Store Your Coffee